Compare the best broadband providers & save

 As well as getting online via a PC or Mac, many televisions and games systems can get you online too.
 Plus very often now broadband is also wireless, which means you can wander round your house with your laptop and access your broadband connection anywhere.

-Also, mobile broadband (via the mobile networks) means you can get online on the move, either via a device such as a laptop or netbook, or through a smartphone or tablet PC.
+Also, mobile broadband (via the mobile networks) means you can get online on the move, either via a device such as a laptop or tablet PC.

 The largest, most popular companies that offer home broadband deals include:

-However, you shouldn't rule out smaller companies such as BE, Plusnet, Eclipse and Tesco Broadband, as they all have something different to offer - from cheap broadband offers to specialised gaming or the best business broadband deals.
+However, you shouldn't rule out smaller companies such as Origin, Plusnet and EE Broadband, as they all have something different to offer - from cheap broadband offers to specialised gaming or the best business broadband deals.

 What types of broadband are available?